operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 kubectl get pods -n operators
 ```

-OutputYou should see a similar output as below:
+Output should see a similar output as below:

 ```
 NAME                                   READY   STATUS    RESTARTS   AGE